-Our mission is to stop the vicious cycle of recurring collective trauma and ultimately integrate and reduce its effects in our global culture
+Our mission is to contribute to the healing of collective and intergenerational trauma, and to reduce its disruptive effects on our global culture.

 WE ACHIEVE OUR MISSION BY

-- Bringing together timeless mystical wisdom and the latest scientific and psychological research
+Bringing together timeless mystical wisdom and the latest scientific and psychological research to:

-- Developing the tools and competencies that enable trauma integration
+- Develop and teach the tools and competencies that enable collective trauma integration

 - Bringing together global trauma experts for conferences and meetings